Livestream Masterclass 2020 - Exploring Quartet Repertoire Together

 APRIL 11, 2020, 2:30PM - 3:30PM EST

-In ACMP's third virtual livestream masterclass, Jasper String Quartet will work with ACMP's online community in a string quartet masterclass.
+In ACMP's third virtual livestream masterclass, Jasper String Quartet will work with ACMP's online community in a string quartet session.
 Chamber music players at all levels will participate remotely and post questions and comments through a live chat feed.
 The FREE masterclass is accessible from computers worldwide.

 In this 60-minute masterclass, Jasper String Quartet will conduct a remote session, streamed live on Facebook (and on the ACMP website subject to technology being available).
 Chamber music players wherever they are can participate on their computers and devices, gaining tips and insights into playing technique and interpretation on selected chamber music works.
 Participants can engage throughout the session via a live chat feed, connecting with the event and each other.